Online Learning: A Modern Introduction Using Convex Optimization: The Perceptron Algorithm

-The Perceptron algorithm updates the current prediction $\bx_t$ moving in the direction of the current sample multiplied by its label.
+The oldest known algorithm to minimize the modified regret in \eqref{eq:weak_regret} is the \textbf{Perceptron} algorithm, in Algorithm~\ref{alg:perc}.
+The Perceptron algorithm updates the current prediction $\bx_t$ by moving in the direction of the current sample multiplied by its label.
 Let's see why this is a good idea.
 Assume that $y_t=1$ and the algorithm made a mistake.
 Then, the updated prediction $\bx_{t+1}$ would predict a more positive number on the same sample $\bz_t$.
-In fact, we have
+In fact, assuming $\|\bz_t\|_2>0$, we have

 In the same way, if $y_t=-1$ and the algorithm made a mistake, the update would result in a more negative prediction on the same sample.